 Often, the simple act of giving yourself the permission to say “let’s try” can set real change in motion.
 Or at least give yourself a chance to grow and explore new things.
 And maybe even see what’s behind the next door you never before imagined,

 Even if you don’t ever reach your original goal, the act of trying and seeing where that leads is a pretty cool thing.
 And that alone can help you go further the next time.

 So let’s try to understand what’s really going on.
 And look at some steps you can take to help.

 Basic career change fears

 1. Am I enough?
-(Where you stand in your career)
+(Where you are now)

 One thing you might look at when considering a new job or career is your basic qualifications for that next step.
 At least as you imagine an employer might see you.

 If you have the skills and experience required, then at least you don’t see that as an obstacle.
 But you may see these other possibilities as stop signs that keep you from even trying:

 - You have the skills, but not enough experience.